-This course will introduce students to basic ideas, issues, This is an introductory writing course with emphasis on and skills in the areas of painting, two-dimensional design, writing to a targeted audience.
-College Writing I prepares composition, and color.
-Color theory, linear perspective, students for success in a wide variety of academic and pictorial composition, figure/ground relationships, visual vocational writing concerns.
-The writing process, formal perception, spatial concepts, and critical thinking skills will voice, audience concerns, close reading strategies, all be emphasized.
-Students will also heighten their effective styles and techniques, and the use of the awareness of the visual world.
-This course fulfills 3 credits computer as a writing tool are covered.
-Asserting and of the Humanities requirement of the Humanities Core Area supporting a central claim and using MLA documentation of the Miles Community College General Education and format are addressed.
-Pre-requisite: WRIT 095 requirements.
+This course will introduce students to basic ideas, issues, and skills in the areas of painting, two-dimensional design, composition, and color.
+Color theory, linear perspective, pictorial composition, figure/ground relationships, visual perception, spatial concepts, and critical thinking skills will all be emphasized.
+Students will also heighten their awareness of the visual world.
+This course fulfills 3 credits of the Humanities requirement of the Humanities Core Area of the Miles Community College General Education requirements.